 Proactive Reactive Inactive Early Action Late Action No Additional Action Transitional Action taken early and effectively.
 Global net zero CO_2 emissions are achieved by 2050.
 Transition risks are low.
 Action is delayed until 2031 and is more sudden and disorderly.
 Higher transition risk and short term macroeconomic disruption.
 No further action is taken on climate change and even current obligations are not met.
 Hence GHG emissions grow unchecked.
 Transition risks are low. <2 degrees mean global warming Between 2-3 degrees mean global warming >3 degrees mean global warming Physical Using RCP 2.6.
 Using RCP 4.5.
 Using RCP 8.5.
 Global CO 2 emissions peak by 2020 and decline to around zero by 2080.
 Concentrations in the atmosphere peak at around 440 ppm in mid-century and then start slowly declining.
 Emissions peak around mid century at around 50% higher than 2000 levels and then decline rapidly over 30 years and then stabilise at half of 2000 levels.
 CO_2 concentration continues on trend to about 520 ppm in 2070 and continues to increase but more slowly.
 Concentrations of CO_2 in the atmosphere accelerate and reach 950 ppm by 2100 and continue increasing for another 100 years.
-Scenario • The retention of current market share in all categories where the Group is active e assumptions which apply to all three scenarios unsustainable manufacturing process A 0.5m rise in sea levels is effectively Cost price inflation caused by supply to customers The 166 UK sites, in 166 different town UK sites and infrastructure and inferent chain mitigation of physical and transition ns and cities, assessed for physical climat nces about the portfolio risk can be made ness interruption from physical climate ch d materials al risks can be substantially passed on te risk are representative of the Group's from the sample Scenario assumptions which apply to specific scenarios Full international implementation of country-level commitments on climate change action Price parity for non-fossil fuel delivery will not be achieved before 2040 Current commitments by countries and businesses to GHG reductions are not met
+Scenario • The retention of current market share in all categories where the Group is active e assumptions which apply to all three scenarios The use of a blended construction and manufacturing GVA to project revenue.
+This assumes the sector moves from unsustainable manufacturing processes to new, as yet unknown, processes and materials A 0.5m rise in sea levels is effectively mitigated by sea defence adaptations Cost price inflation caused by supply chain mitigation of physical and transitional risks can be substantially passed or to customers The 166 UK sites, in 166 different towns and cities, assessed for physical climate risk are representative of the Group UK sites and infrastructure and inferences about the portfolio risk can be made from the sample The expected number of days of business interruption from physical climate change impact are modelled with the Gumbel distribution to best represent extreme events Scenario assumptions which apply to specific scenarios Full international implementation of country-level commitments on climate change action Price parity for non-fossil fuel delivery will not be achieved before 2040 Current commitments by countries and businesses to GHG reductions are not met